You Items were added to your Basket

 Enter any dimension below and we will automatically calculate the conversions.

-For many of our customers, single wall boxes provide the protection and reliability they require at an affordable price.
+For many of our customers, single wall boxes provide the high quality protection and reliability they require at an affordable price.
 Our single wall cardboard boxes are one of our most popular products, and can be purchased through our website at cost effective prices.
-Unlike our double wall corrugated boxes, single wall boxes feature a single layer of sturdy cardboard.
+Unlike our double wall corrugated boxes, single wall boxes feature a single layer of sturdy quality cardboard.
 With a variety of dimensions and sizes, single wall cardboard boxes are highly adaptable and can be used in both professional and personal applications.

 Recycled content ranges from 60% to 90%.

 If you have any additional questions, please feel free to contact our customer support

 team.
 Our trained sales team are available to ensure that each of our

 customers finds exactly what they are looking for.

 Thanks to a secure, durable four-flap design and flat-pack shipping method, both individuals and businesses can benefit from our products reliability and portability.
 Perfectly suited to a variety of consignment applications, single wall cardboard boxes are a durable and cost effective solution to more expensive cardboard products.
 Whether you are shipping products to customers across the UK, relocating your business or place of residence so require removal boxes, or simply looking for long-term storage options, our single wall boxes can get the job done.

 Our sturdy single wall cartons are delivered flat, ready for you to make up by taping the bottom and top flaps.
 We recommend using one of our tape dispensers.
 All of our single wall boxes are a standard brown colour on both the inside and outside.
 Some of the flaps are printed with our logo, a barcode and the size reference.